The Escape Artist is an environmentalist.

 The Western middle class lifestyle is an exploding volcano of wastefulness.
 The good news is that means there are plenty of quick wins and big wins to be had over the long term…just by cutting out waste.

 In capitalism, the price mechanism provides incentives to use scarce resources as efficiently as possible.
 Good companies recognise that just making a profit is not good enough…they maximise profit by continually looking for ways to reduce waste and costs.

 We should think of our finances as if we were Chief Financial Officer (CFO) of our own lives.
 We shouldn’t just muddle along doing things as we’ve always done them, we should be looking to optimise our household profitability.

 Let’s take food as an example.
 The less food we waste, the less we need to buy and the more we can save.
 That’s good for our freedom fund as well as the environment.

-The less food we waste in aggregate, the less land need be intensively farmed and the more space there can be for wilderness, nature reserves and other good things.
-It may not be obvious but there’s a link between throwing food (and other stuff) away and screwing up the environment.
+The less food we waste, the more space there can be for wilderness, nature reserves and other good things.
+It may not be obvious but there is a link between throwing food (and other stuff) away and screwing up the environment.